COURSES - Where is the list of available courses for the upcoming semester?

 WAITLIST - Can I get on the waitlist for a course?

-The WebOPUS waitlist function has been available since Fall 2011 registration started.
+You can get on a waitlist for a course if it is full.
 Here are some important things to keep in mind regarding the waitlist:

 - The course instructor cannot add you to the waitlist.
 See #1.